theforeman/foreman-ansible-modules/README.md

 Ansible modules for interacting with the Foreman API and various plugin APIs such as Katello.

-## Goals

-The intent of this repository is to be a place that community members can develop or contribute modules.
-The goals of this repository are:

-  * centralized location for community modules
-  * a single repository to clone for interacting with Foreman & plugins
-  * source for the official Ansible collection

 ## Documentation

 A list of all modules and their documentation can be found at [theforeman.org/plugins/foreman-ansible-modules](https://theforeman.org/plugins/foreman-ansible-modules/).